 I have no one but myself to blame for renewing a relationship with the horse’s ass I’ve known since high school.
-I considered him a pompous, insufferable bore as a teenager, and I hadn’t noticed any marked improvements the times I’d run into him as an adult.
-If anything, his successful career as an orthopedic surgeon exacerbated his already-ingrained beliefs.
+I considered him a pompous, insufferable bore as a teenager, and I hadn’t noted any marked improvements during the few times I’d run into him as an adult.
+If anything, his successful career as an orthopedic surgeon exacerbated his already ingrained beliefs.
 He thinks his rigid views are the only ones which matter, insists that strangers and friends call him “doctor,” and knows he works harder than everyone else, especially Ivy Leaguers.
-As it seems to me, the over-inflated ego of a guy who attended a lower-tier college and medical school represents nothing short of penis envy.
+As it seems to me, the over-inflated ego of a guy who attended a lower tier college and medical school represents nothing short of penis envy.

-A deluge of John’s Facebook posts touting his own achievements and expressing his opinions as truths from God left me regretting last year’s acceptance of his friend invite within the first month.
-If only I’d unfriended him then, I wouldn’t have numbered among the multitude receiving last week’s invitation to his daughter’s June wedding gala.
+Within a month of accepting John as my Facebook friend last year, his deluge of posts touting his own achievements and expressing his opinions as truths from God left me regretting my decision.
+If only I’d unfriended him then, I wouldn’t have numbered among the multitude receiving last week’s invitation to his daughter’s upcoming wedding gala.

-While dithering over my response, I took time out to prepare an engagement announcement for the fiancés.
+While dithering over my response, I took time out to prepare a joke engagement announcement for the fiancés.
 Yesterday, I e-mailed it to John.
-Today, I received the “highly insulted” man’s reply, which gave me the news I mentioned up front and added a reminder that I’ll burn in hell.
+Today, I received the “highly insulted” man’s reply, which gave me the welcomed news I’ve already mentioned and added a reminder that I’ll burn in hell.
 (Not the first time I’d heard that threat from him either.)

 While John undoubtedly took umbrage at my substitution of his profile photo for the couple’s, and he clearly disliked my doctoring of the announcement to look like his local paper had published it, I suspect it was the article’s content which had him frothing at the mouth: